 Call to actions (CTAs)

-Use CTAs to nudge customers to your goods.
+Over on their website.
+CTAs point customers in the direction of your goods, often giving them the nudge they need to take the next step.
 This could come in the form of a large clickable product sale image on your homepage or be links in your blog articles or reviews.
 You can also use CTA buttons like ‘Add to cart’, ‘Buy now’, and so on.
 CTA optimization is important for website performance and .

 Content & graphic design